minio/docs/source/administration/minio-console.rst

 MinIO Console runs on a variety of current, stable release browsers.

-MinIO recommends use the latest stable release of your preferred browser for the best experience in the MinIO Console.
+For the best experience in the MinIO Console, use the latest stable release of your preferred browser.
 Some browsers that are supported include:

 - Chrome